How the Unlimited Prepaid Cell Phone Plan Has Changed

 In the early days, prepaid minutes often expired within 30 days of their purchase.
 Buyers would lose the minutes they purchased if they weren't used within that time frame.
 Now, many prepaid plans roll minutes over.
 Some for 2 months, some for 3 months, and so forth.
 Buyers still need to read the cards or other information to be sure they know the rules of the specific service they are purchasing, but in general, this policy has improved in favor of consumers.

 More phone choices.

-The number of phones available with prepaid cell phone plans have expanded in the past couple of years.
-More importantly however, there are more smartphones, camera phones, and so forth.
-You'll find Blackberry phones, top selling Samsung models, and more.
+The number of phones available with prepaid cell phone plans has expanded in the past couple of years.
+More importantly, however, there are more smartphones, camera phones, and so forth.
+You'll find iPhones, top-selling Samsung models, LG phones, and more.